 Students who would normally be required to be assessed can demonstrate college readiness or are otherwise exempt from the assessment requirement if the student:

 Colleges may use any of the primary indicators of college readiness and cut scores as defined by the CCHE Remedial Education Policy.
-A student who scores at the indicated score or above within the five years prior to enrollment is determined to be college ready and therefore not to be in need of college readiness instruction.
+Colleges may also use GSP and/or Default Placement in lieu of other assessment methods.
+A student who scores at the indicated score or above, within the five years prior to enrollment, is determined to be college ready and therefore is not in need of college readiness instruction.
 If students retake an assessment, Colleges will accept the higher of their two testing scores, even if that is the original test score.

 For students who come to CCCS as “Ability to Benefit” students, a federally certified assessment should be used to determine college readiness.

-If a student, 1) has not taken one of these tests to demonstrate college readiness, 2) brings a college readiness score that falls below the CCHE identified score for a primary indicator of college readiness, or 3) has taken a test that is more than five years old, the student must take a CCCS-approved assessment.
+If a student, 1) has not taken one of these tests to demonstrate college readiness, 2) brings a college readiness score that falls below the CCHE identified score for a primary indicator of college readiness, or 3) has taken a test that is more than five years old, the student must take a CCCS-approved assessment, which includes GSP and/or Default Placement.
 Students must score at or above the levels established by CCCS on such assessment in order to be considered college ready.